phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zturn.md

 You can leave the terminal with the serial port open, and follow the next steps.

-## Flashing the Phoenix-RTOS system image
+## Flashing the Feniks-RTOS system image

-At first, before any flashing, you need to enter Phoenix-RTOS loader (plo).
+At first, before any flashing, you need to enter Feniks-RTOS loader (plo).

-### Entering Phoenix-RTOS loader (plo)
+### Entering Feniks-RTOS loader (plo)

 Press RESET button (`K2`) to restart the chip.

-If flash memory doesn't contain Phoenix-RTOS system image, booting process will stop at plo level, you should see:
+If flash memory doesn't contain Feniks-RTOS system image, booting process will stop at plo level, you should see:

 ![Image](_images/zynq7000-zturn-magic.png)

-Phoenix-RTOS loader tried to find an image in flash, which was unsuccessful.
+Feniks-RTOS loader tried to find an image in flash, which was unsuccessful.
 That's why there is an error message.

 Otherwise, in order to get into plo you need to press any key within 500ms.
 If you don't do that, plo will load system and start psh, but we cannot flash from there.
 Output when you enter psh: